WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 # Synchronization of threads
 ### `sync` block

-The keyword `sync` provides all sorts of mechanisms to synchronize tasks in Chapel.
-We can simply use `sync` to force the _parent task_ to stop and wait until its _spawned child-task_ ends.
+The keyword `sync` provides all sorts of mechanisms to synchronize threads in Chapel.
+We can simply use `sync` to force the _parent thread_ to stop and wait until its _spawned child-thread_ ends.
 Consider this `sync1.chpl`:

 ```chpl